-An abundance of public education materials has already been published throughout the State of Michigan by various organizations, such as conservation districts, Rouge River Wet Weather Demonstration project, Clinton River Watershed Council, Huron River Watershed Council, the Michigan Department of Environmental Quality (MDEQ), the Michigan Groundwater Stewardship Program, Natural Resources Conservation Service, and various county drain commissioners.
+An abundance of public education materials has already been published throughout the State of Michigan by various organizations, such as conservation districts, Rouge River Wet Weather Demonstration project, Clinton River Watershed Council, Huron River Watershed Council, the Michigan Department of Environment, Great Lakes, and Energy (EGLE), the Michigan Groundwater Stewardship Program, Natural Resources Conservation Service, and various county drain commissioners.
 Information and examples of the most successful of these programs and activities have been assembled into the statewide Storm Water Savvy Campaign.
-The materials in the Storm Water Savvy Campaign and other relevant programs throughout the state and even the nation will be utilized in the LSJRW PEP.
+The materials in the Storm Water Savvy Campaign and other relevant programs throughout the state and even the nation will be utilized for the PEP.

-Below is a list of some of the current education efforts being offered or resources that are available for use or adaptation in the LSJRW.
+Below is a list of some of the current education efforts being offered or resources that are available for use or adaptation.
 In some cases, existing efforts may need additional advertisement or updating to more effectively transmit a water quality related message.